gear-foundation/gear-wiki/docs/developing-contracts/testing.md

 ## `gtest` capabilities

-- Initialization of the common environment for running smart contacts:
+- Initialization of the common environment for running smart contracts:
 ```rust
     // This emulates node's and chain's behavior.
     //